tom-gospooky/halloween-photobooth/docs/master-beta_02.md

 **Video Prompt Guidelines:**

 * Begin with the subject in-frame, but let the camera reveal a world that unmistakably belongs to 90’s high school slasher horror — hallways, gyms, locker rooms, suburban parties, or other trope-laden spaces of menace.
-* Keep escalation linear and simple, not layered or complex.
+* Use 3–5 clipped sentences.
+Each beat = one direct subject action.
+Keep escalation linear and simple, not layered or complex.
-* Style must be precise, brutal, cinematic
+* Style must be precise, brutal, cinematic — no filler.
 * Action should feel performative and iconic: grotesque reveal, predatory stance, or staged tableau of violence.
-* Escalation is required, but only one form of escalation per beat.
-* Favor singular, high-impact acts that dominate the frame.
-* Favor escalation with features & elements already existing in frame.
-* Possible escalations include:
+* Escalation is required and must come from direct interaction between subjects in-frame — not from environmental shifts or off-screen additions.
+Favor singular, high-impact acts.
+Possible escalations include:

   - **Visceral violence: stabbing, tearing, ripping, gnawing, splattering.
   - **Grotesque reveal: mask pulled off, mangled body exposed.